confluentinc/cp-ansible/VARIABLES.md

 ### ccloud_kafka_broker_enabled

 Boolean to configure component to Confluent Cloud Kafka.
-Must also set ccloud_bootstrap_servers, ccloud_key, and ccloud_key. zookeeper and kafka_broker groups should not be in inventory.
+Must also set ccloud_bootstrap_servers, ccloud_key, and ccloud_secret. zookeeper and kafka_broker groups should not be in inventory.

 Default:  false